blib-la/hyv/docs/11_OPTIMIZE_GENERATED_CODE.md

 the `optimizer` agent's job is to review the code produced by the `developer` agent, identify potential errors, and optimize the code as needed.

-## Step 3: Assign Tasks to Agents and Optimize the Output
+## Assign Tasks to Agents and Optimize the Output

 Finally, you can assign a task to the `developer` agent and then pass its output to the `optimizer` agent.